tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 ```
 select * from all_directories
 ```
 3. Call the write_csv proc for each table, noting the table, directory and output file name.
-Run this from a machine that hasenough disk space for your csv and parquet files.
+Run this from a machine that has enough disk space for your csv and parquet files.
 ```
  exec write_csv ('SCHEMA.TABLE','CSV_DIR','table.csv');
 ```